mickfuzz/mca-skillmap/tutorials/3m-platformer/movingEnemiesAnimated.md

 🎈 Congratulations 🎈

-If you have successfully added this pattern to your game then click **Done** and you can move on to add another Game Patter of your choice.
+If you have successfully added this pattern to your game then click **Done** and you can move on to add another Game Pattern of your choice.